 Bird photography close approach in a Necky Manitou 14 kayak

 I’m paddling all Necky kayaks, with three in the fleet (four with my wife’s Looksha IV).
 I’ve sold my beloved Mariner Coaster, my big trip Mariner Max and my fast, skinny Necky Tahsis.
-Mostly they’re gone for business reasons.
 The Broze brothers (Mariner Kayaks) closed their doors a few years ago.
-I’ve also had a business relationship with Necky ever since we traded my wife’s grey Necky Looksha IV, which she loves, for a brighter-colored, yellow-deck Looksha (same model).
-Photos of kayaking are the biggest part of my income, and it makes sense for me to paddle relatively new, brightly-colored boats.
+I had a business relationship with Necky, but Necky, too, has closed it’s doors.
+Owner Johnson Outdoors moved most of their assets to subsidiary Old Town in Maine.

-In spring, 2009, I added a Necky Manitou 14, now (almost) a dedicated bird photography kayak.
-I couldn’t find a better kayak for photographing birds with a 500mm f/4.
-It has bomber stability for hand-holding the 500mm f/4 with confidence.
-The water line is long enough to quickly get you to photo ops, and it has enough gear stowage for an over-night (See my photo tip: Bird Photographer Kayak).
+In spring, 2009, I acquired a Necky Manitou 14, now (almost) a dedicated bird photography kayak.
+It’s great for photographing birds with a 500mm f/4.
+It has bomber stability for hand-holding the 500mm f/4 with confidence, and the cockpit has a huge amount of room to stow a big lens and still have quick access.
+The water line of the Manitou is long enough to quickly get you to photo ops, and it has enough gear stowage for an over-night (See my photo tip: Bird Photographer Kayak).
 It also has a skeg, which I prefer, not a rudder.
 I like dropping the skeg to keep me faced forward while photographing, and I like the firm footrests.
-At a weight of 44 lbs, it’s not super-light compared to other smallish kayaks, a consideration of women and older photographers who don’t want to deal with car-topping and carrying solo a 44 lb kayak when on day trips (Note: Most single kayaks weight more, some a lot more, but in its class there are a few lighter alternatives, especially in light-weight carbon-fiber and in shorter kayaks without bulkheads, rudders or skegs).
+At a weight of 44 lbs, it’s not super-light compared to other smallish kayaks, a consideration of women and older photographers who don’t want to deal with car-topping and carrying solo a 44 lb kayak when on day trips (Note: Most single kayaks weight more, some a lot more, but in its class there are a few lighter alternatives, especially in light-weight carbon-fiber and in shorter kayaks that often lack bulkheads, rudders or skegs).

 In general—considering multi-day, touring kayaks—a medium-volume kayak is probably the best choice for most photographers.
 A big volume kayak can be a lot to handle, so paddling skills are even more important.
-Most folks should probably opt for something smaller than a 17’ Looksha Elite or Mariner Max, boats I used to paddle.
+Most folks should probably opt for something smaller than a 17’ Looksha Elite or Mariner Max, boats I once paddled.
 Photographers especially should seek to shrink the volume of stuff that they carry.
 My advice is to get your gear into a boat that fits you for size and is easy to handle.
 For example, I used my 21” beam Necky Tahsis, for a two-week trip to Bella Bella in July, 2005.
 I took my big gun 500mm f/4, and all my usual photo gear.
 I loved paddling that kayak, loaded, or not loaded, with gear.
 The Tahsis is fast and tippy and I wouldn’t recommend it for photography, but with an excellent secondary I never worried about capsize while photographing from the cockpit.
 I kept the 500mm in a Sagebrush bag.
-Even though I got everything to fit, I could have done better.
-For instance, I took three pairs of shoes: paddling shoes, sandals, and a pair of light-weight hiking boots.
-It was a wet trip, and the hiking boots got damp from the get-go and were pretty useless.
-A good option for footwear is to pick up a pair of quick-draining paddling shoes that you can also hike in, and use calf-high gortex socks in camp so it doesn’t matter if the shoes are wet.

 For overnights I love paddling my Necky Eliza, which loaded or not has such low windage it’s a joy to paddle when storms roll in.
 The Necky Eliza is a kayak any small to medium-sized paddler should consider, although the cockpit is way too small for photographers with big telephoto primes.

-If you really feel you need for a big volume bulk carrier (as big or bigger than the Mariner Max), two other kayaks I would recommend for photographers are the Prijon Kodiak and the Azul Aspen.
+If you really feel you need for a big volume bulk carrier (as big or bigger than the Mariner Max) for extended camping trips, two other kayaks I would recommend for male photographers are the Prijon Kodiak and the Azul Aspen.

 Back to FAQ